-Our client is the EU’s largest public private partnership addressing climate change through innovation to build a zero carbon economy.
-We address climate change across four priority themes: urban transitions, sustainable land use, sustainable production systems, decision metrics and finance.
+Our client is the EU’s largest public private partnership addressing climate change through innovation in order to build a zero carbon economy.
+They address climate change across the following priority themes: urban transitions, sustainable land use, sustainable production systems, decision metrics and finance.
 Education is at the heart of these themes to inspire and empower the next generation of climate leaders.

 Our client runs programmes for students, start-ups and innovators across Europe via centres in major cities, convening a community of the best people and organisations.
 Their approach starts with improving the way people live in cities.
 Their focus on industry creates the products required for a better living environment, and looks to optimise land use to produce the food people need.

 Their mission is to bring together, inspire and empower a dynamic community in order to build a net-zero carbon economy and climate resilient society.
 By 2021 our client aims to be:

 - A global leader in climate and sustainable innovation, recognised for delivering impact

 - The trusted partner for all innovation actors, supply-side, demand-side and enablers

 - The centre of excellence with the very best people to inspire and support climate leaders and innovators